 A unique, process-driven approach to delivering outstanding results for our students.

-College Is Real helps students at Richmond High School and De Anza High School in Richmond, California become the first in their families to attend and graduate from college.
-CIR has grown from its initial 16 members in 2005 to 250 or more members each year plus more than 150 college attendees.
+College Is Real helps students at Richmond’s three public high schools (Richmond, De Anza and Kennedy) in Richmond, California become the first in their families to attend and graduate from college.
+CIR has grown from its initial sixteen students in 2005 to well over 350 high school students each year.

 “From being a CIR student to becoming a part of the CIR team, I was able to observe how the program works at both ends of the spectrum.
 As a student, I wasn’t able to fully appreciate all aspects of the program, ranging from after-school tutoring, academic advising, being paired with a mentor, helping with college applications and FAFSA, being held accountable for my academic success, and most importantly, having a support system when I thought I was alone.
 The difference between CIR and other college preparatory programs is the way it works.
 CIR is always seeking ways to improve and implement new ideas that will benefit past, current, and future students.”